 To drop-off household wastes such as chemicals, paint, TVs ($20 per TV fee beginning Feb 2, 2021), electronics, Freon containing materials, tires, etc., please register your visit in advance.
-This enables us to still collect township data, predict drop-off volumes, and staff our facility accordingly.
-If you are are only bringing sharps in an approved sharps container, you do not need a registration.
+This enables us to still collect township data, predict drop-off volumes, staff our facility accordingly and support justification for our program.
 For more information on what we do and do not accept please visit the "Materials Accepted" part of our website under the HHW Drop-Off Center tab.

 Latex paint is not a hazardous waste.
 Once hardened or empty, residents are encouraged to remove the lid and place items in their curbside trash container for disposal.
 Oil or solvent based paints are a hazardous waste and may be turned into the HHW Drop Off Center for proper disposal.
 For an easy video tutorial click this link.

 If you have oil-based paints or stains, than those do need to be properly disposed of at the Hamilton County HHW Drop-off Center.
 If you are a business work directly with a waste vendor such as American Industrial Services or Heritage Environmental for proper disposal.